-While there is much to be said for the new and different in coffee — for surprising new cup profiles generated by the latest processing methods, tiny several coffee produced from newly rediscovered tree varieties — there is likewise a lot to be said for the pleasures of consistency.
-Even for those coffee lovers willing to pay big bucks for a few extraordinary cups of a super-distinctive Geisha fermented in sealed tanks with special yeasts, the morning may come when they may want a cup that pleases less with surprise and more with daily pleasure.
+While there is much to be said for the new and different in coffee — for surprising new cup profiles generated by the latest processing methods, tiny a lot of coffee produced from newly rediscovered tree varieties — there is also a lot to be said for the pleasures of consistency.
+Even for those coffee lovers willing to pay big bucks for a few extraordinary cups of a super-distinctive Geisha fermented in sealed tanks with special yeasts, the morning may come when they may want a cup that pleases less with surprise and more with every day pleasure.
 Something special, nevertheless perhaps not $80-per-four-ounces special.
 The same reasonably priced special cup they enjoyed last week, say, or two weeks ago, or even last month.

-And although predictable pleasure can be gotten from blends, a blend can be, at the other extreme, a little too predictable.
-So, what fills in the gap between pricey, fleetingly available microlots and every day blends?
+And although predictable satisfaction can be gotten from blends, a blend can be, at the other extreme, a little bit too predictable.
+So, what fills in the gap between pricey, fleetingly available microlots and daily blends?

 A Sumatra Drinker for Life